rhinstaller/kickstart-tests/README.rst

   NOTE: possible redefinintions of KICKSTART_NAME value in files included in the the .sh file (eg to reuse .sh file of another test) are ignored.

+  NOTE: The fragments (%ksappend) mechanism does not work together with KICKSTART_NAME setting (%ksappend is not applied).

 Chapter 2.
 Environment Variables
 ================================